arendst/Tasmota/README.md

 A Sonoff device is not a toy.
 It uses Mains AC so there is a danger of electrocution if not installed properly.
 If you don't know how to install it, please call an electrician.
 Remember: _**SAFETY FIRST**_.
 It is not worth to risk yourself, your family and your home if you don't know exactly what you are doing.
 Never try to flash a Sonoff device while it is connected to MAINS AC.

 We don't take any responsibility nor liability for using this software nor for the installation or any tips, advice, videos, etc. given by any member of this site or any related site.

+### Note
+Please do not ask to add devices where you can't provide a basic working configuration (other than sonoff).
+Since there are thousands of them..

 ### Quick Install
 Download one of the released binaries from https://github.com/arendst/Sonoff-Tasmota/releases and flash it to your hardware as documented in the wiki.